Venomen/ttfb/README.md

 tool in golang for testing website speed and body & headers search

 ### Description
 After using over and over "while curl" loops, I made simple equivalent in go.
+You don't have to use Web Browser with Debug, curl or some other networking stuff.
 Just for fun and making life easier ;-)

 ### Instalation